 Be our guest: essential tips to create a welcoming home

-Just like the innkeeper in the Nativity story, your home will be flooded with visitors from far and wide come the festive season.
-If it’s your first time hosting Christmas, there’s no need to panic; with a little preparation and organisation, you can ensure everyone feels relaxed and right at home in no time.
-We’re experts in entertaining so have curated a list of our essential tips for creating a welcoming home.
+If you have a spare room, then the chances are you’ll be opening up your home to visitors at some point.
+Whether your guests are staying overnight, for the weekend or longer, it’s important to show them that they’re very welcome.
+For those of you that are hosting novices, there’s no need to panic; with a little preparation and organisation, you can ensure everyone feels relaxed and right at home in no time.
+We like to think of ourselves as being experts in entertaining, so have curated a list of our essential tips for creating a welcoming home.
 But, a word of warning: these tips are so good, your guests may never want to leave.

 Before you begin, it’s a good idea (and, let’s be honest, the perfect excuse) to declutter to make room for your guests.
 It’s often the simplest things that make a big impression.
 Start in the hallway by removing extra coats from the coat stand to leave a few hooks spare for your visitors; the same goes for making space in the shoe cupboard.
 Free up some hanging space in the wardrobe and a clear out a couple of drawers in the guest bedroom so your visitors can unpack their suitcase if they wish.
 In the bathroom, ensure there is room on a shelf to put their toiletries, as well as a hook for hanging up their towel or dressing gown.

 Add storage great and small